psr7-sessions/session-encode-decode/README.md

 - session_decode()
     - Can't be used if there's no session active
+    - Populates the super global `$_SESSION` variable automatically

 - session_encode()
-    - Access the global $_SESSION data in order to encode its content.
-So you can't use it to encode the content you want.
+    - Do not accept parameters, so you can't use it to encode the content you want.
+    - Depends on `$_SESSION` global state

 ### Encoding